-This Articles was originally published in the June issue of KMWorld Magazine and online.
+This Article was originally published in KMWorld Magazine and online.

 Using “intranet in a box” preconfigured offerings to get more from SharePoint, Office 365, Delve, Planner, OneDrive, Video and Power BI